ashward/jsinstallguard/README.md

 JSInstallGuard is a small security wrapper around the package manager which intercepts any `preinstall` and `postinstall` scripts.

+These are commonly the point where malicious code is inserted in compromised npm packages.
+By preventing these scripts running until they have been explicitly trusted, then this helps detect any potential malicious intent before it can do any damage.

-These are checked against an allow list, and if they have not been explicitly allowed then the install script will be blocked.
+Package install scripts are checked against an allow list, and if they have not been explicitly allowed then the script will be blocked.

 It supports both `yarn` and `npm` package managers.